jonathangranskog/Presto/README.md

 There are some additional DLLs that are used by Presto, such as System.Drawing and Magick.Net.
 I have no idea if the supplied System.Drawing will work with other computers so you might have to replace it with your own.
 It can be found here: C:\Windows\Microsoft.NET\Framework\v2.0.50727\

-With these set up, Presto should build just fine in Unity 5.5.3f1, but please let me know if you encounter any issues with anything.
+With these set up, Presto should build and run just fine in Unity 5.5.3f1, but please let me know if you encounter any issues with anything.

 ## How to use